darkelle24/AutoBack/README.md

 type RouteDelete = {
    readonly type: TypeRoute.DELETE,
    filters?: ListFilter,
-   beforeDelete?(request: any, respond: any, routeClass: RouteDeleteClass<any>): void } & RouteBasic
+   beforeDelete?(request: any, respond: any, routeClass: RouteDeleteClass<any>, data: any): void } & RouteBasic
 ```